-Richard Hayes, The Mohican Runner, holds The Children’s Hospital very close to his heart, as he was treated for a multitude of injuries and trauma throughout an abusive childhood, during which the hospital staff became a family to the youngster.
+Richard Hayes, The Mohican Runner, holds The Children’s Hospital very close to his heart, as he was treated for a multitude of injuries and trauma throughout his childhood, during which the hospital staff became a family to the youngster.

-One Christmas, one of the nurses at The Children’s Hospital in Sheffield saw that I didn’t have any presents, so she bought me a LEGO pirate set with a ship, a pirate and a palm tree.
+One Christmas, one of the nurses at The Children’s Hospital bought me a LEGO pirate set with a ship, a pirate and a palm tree.
 I built it on my hospital bed and that’s what got me into LEGO.
 She didn’t have to do that but it made my world and now I play with LEGO for a living.
 I never had a chance to really say thank you.

 The challenge kicked off on Sunday 2nd August 2015 with the Run For All York 10K and the challenge was to do 52 races in 52 weeks and wearing face paint from my favourite WWF wrestlers from the 1980’s and 1990’s.